 - Officers: In most states, corporations must have at least a president, secretary and treasurer to handle day-to-day running of the business, but many states also allow one person to hold all three positions.

 With your Certificate in hand, you can take the next steps, including appointing directors and holding your first directors' meeting.
 You'll need to draw up bylaws, which detail the rights of the shareholders, directors and officers.
 You also must issue stock.
-It doesn't have to be widely-held, but must be distributed to everyone who is an owner of the corporation.
+It doesn't have to be widely-held, but generally must be distributed to everyone who is an owner of the corporation.

 Many owners of new, small corporations may get a pleasant surprise at tax time.
 That's because sole proprietors can't deduct any salaries they pay themselves, but after incorporating they become employees, and their compensation can be written off by the corporate entity.
 Once those and other deductions are taken, there may be little corporate profit left to tax.
-But shareholders do have to pay tax as individuals on any compensation or dividends they receive from the corporation.
+But shareholders typically do have to pay tax as individuals on any compensation or dividends they receive from the corporation.

 Even better news: Business owners no longer have to pay the self-employment tax after they incorporate.
-As a sole proprietor, you pay your full Social Security and Medicare tax rate, which in 2012 is 15.3% on the first $110,100 of your net earnings from self-employment.
+As a sole proprietor, you pay your full Social Security and Medicare tax rate, which in 2016 is 15.3% on the first $118,500 of your net earnings from self-employment.
 For earnings above that, you pay Medicare tax of 2.9%.
 As an employee of your corporation, the firm withholds half of these taxes from your paychecks and pays the other half for you.
-The Social Security and Medicare taxes are only due on salary and bonuses paid to you.
-Any remaining corporate income is not subject to these taxes.
+The Social Security and Medicare taxes are typically only due on salary and bonuses paid to you.
+Any remaining corporate income is not subject to these payroll taxes.